-Multi-Age licenses are available in art, drama/theatre, and foreign language (French, German or Spanish); AYA licenses are available in earth sciences (geology), chemistry, physics, life sciences (biology), integrated language arts (English), integrated mathematics, and integrated social studies (history).
+Multi-Age licenses are available in art and foreign language (German or Spanish); AYA licenses are available in chemistry, physics, life sciences (biology), integrated language arts (English), integrated mathematics, and integrated social studies (history).

 See the Education Department or the respective academic departments for specific courses in education and in the major for the respective teaching fields.